Pharmacy Technician Trainee Registration Application

 Technician Trainee registration is issued for only two (2) years and is not renewable.

 All application fees are non-refundable – including applications made in error.
-Technician Trainee should take and pass the Pharmacy Technician Certification Board Exam (PTCP.org) and upgrade before the technician trainee registration expires.
+Technician Trainee should take and pass the Pharmacy Technician Certification Board Exam (PTCB.org) and upgrade before the technician trainee registration expires.

 To obtain a technician trainee registration, complete the following:

 - Register for a secure online account.
 Use a personal email address that belongs to you, not a school assigned email address.

 - After you register and log-in, click on "apply for a new license" then click on "Initial Technician Trainee”.
 Assure the address you enter on the applicate is accurate (include apartment number).
 This should be an address where you receive mail from the US Postal Service.

 - Pay the application fee with MasterCard, Visa, Discover, or American Express

 - Submit to a fingerprint session.
 Schedule an appointment online at: https://uenroll.identogo.com/servicecode/11G3HG.
 Keep the receipt for your records